xuqiantong/GAN-Metrics/framework/README.md

 # GAN Metrics

-This repository provides the code for the paper [An empirical study on evaluation metrics of generative adversarial networks](https://openreview.net/pdf?id=Sy1f0e-R-).
+This is the testing framework of sample based GAN evaluation metrics.

 ## Usage
 ### Configuration